renebarto/baremetal/doc/05-console-uart1.md

 - Line 180: We calculate the corresponding bit shift to select the correct bits in the GPIO function select register
 - Line 184: We read the current value of the GPIO function select register
 - Line 185: We mask the bits for the selected GPIO pin
-- Line 186: We add the bits for the pull mode, using the conversion map defined in Line 182.
+- Line 186: We add the bits for the pull mode of the selected GPIO pin, using the conversion map defined in Line 182.
 For input of the map we use the integer conversion of the `GPIOFunction` enum.
 - Line 187: We write the value to the GPIO function select register